-Optimum alignment principles are universal, as they relate to the human body.
+Often, the skeleton is considered to be the “canary in the coal mine,” in regard to alignment.
+Within asana practice, optimum alignment principles are universal, as they relate to the human body.
 The end result of incorrect Yoga alignment, while working or practicing asanas is also universal.
-For example, if you practice Triangle Pose without being properly aligned, you can create more stress and tension in the hips, spine, shoulders, and on the lower back – thereby increasing potential for risk of injury.
+For example, if you practice Triangle Pose without being properly aligned, you can create more stress and tension in the hips, spine, shoulders, and on the lower back – thereby increasing potential for risk of pain or injury.
 Similarly, if you make an awkward lift at home, or at work, the results can be painful.

 A practice of Yoga asanas that is forced by doing the poses in incorrect alignment will result in physical and emotional stress, as well as strain your musculature.
 Ultimately, if you practice the postures while incorrectly aligned, you will block the flow of life energy and lower your energy level, while putting unnecessary strain on your muscles and joints.